isacson/cbpdata/README.md

 - [WAMP][WAMP] (for Windows)
 - [LAMP][LAMP] (for Linux)

-On MAMP at least, once MAMP is running, go to http://localhost:8888/phpMyAdmin/, create a database, call it “cbp_data,” then import the data.sql file into it.
+On MAMP at least, once MAMP is running, create a database, call it “cbp_data,” go to http://localhost:8888/phpMyAdmin/ and import the data.sql file into cbp_data.

 MAMP, which I use, uses a folder called “htdocs,” inside the /MAMP folder in your /Applications folder.
-Copy all 3 php files in this repository into that folder (or a subfolder that you make, if you prefer).
+Copy all 3 of this repository's php files in into that folder (or a subfolder that you make, if you prefer).

 If that worked, then change your credentials in the “functions-git.php” file (in a comment there, I’ve included the credentials that work for me in MAMP), and rename it “functions.php.”